aidnem/qwtd/README.md

 ### Deleting and restoring notes

 The currently open note can be deleted with `Ctrl-D`.
-This will move the note to the special `Deleted` note.
-To restore a note that's been deleted, press `Ctrl-O` (or restart `qwtd`), open `Deleted`, and press `Ctrl-R` to restore it.
+This will schedule the note's permanent deletion 7 days ([configurable](#customizing-deletion-time)) from the time of initial deletion.
+To restore a note that's been deleted, open the note (press `Ctrl+O` or restart QWTD) and then press `Ctrl-R` to restore it.

-_Note_: A deleted note is stored temporarily under `Deleted`, but will be permanently lost when the next note is deleted, as it will be overwritten.
+_Note_: Notes scheduled for deletion that have expired are permanently deleted the next time the app is opened.
+QWTD removes all notes that are deleted and have passed their expiration date on startup, immediately after initializing/ upgrading the database to the latest schema.

 ### Exporting